 2: Reversibilty.
 All mounting and hinging must be reversible, not permanent.

 3: Protection from daylight and sunlight which can cause severe fading.
 Sunlight is ideally to be completely avoided.
 Where this is not practical, UV-resistant glass is a must.

 4: Where hung - not in areas such as bathrooms and steamy kitchens.
 If hung above a radiator, a shelf must be in between.
 Use a secure hanging point.
 5: A gap between artwork and glass, either via a bevel-cut mount or a spacer (i.e. 'box frame').
-NB the current fashion for box frames sold as the only conservation solution is, frankly, rubbish.
-Especially if drymounting is employed surreptitiously to keep the artwork flat!
-They can look good and also allow air to circulate therefore reducing the risk of condensation but occasionally the issue of keeping the artwork away from the glass has been undermined by the fact that to keep it so, dry mounting has been employed - this is an irreversable process, not a conservation one.
-A gap provided by a mount can do the job equally well, and often look better
+NB Claims that box framing is the only conservation solution is, frankly, rubbish, especially if drymounting is employed surreptitiously to keep the artwork flat!
+They can look good and also allow air to circulate therefore reducing the risk of condensation but occasionally the issue of keeping the artwork away from the glass has been undermined by the fact that to keep it so, dry mounting has been employed - this is an irreversable process, not a conservation one; a gap provided by a mount can do the job equally well and often look better

 CONSERVATION BARRIER BOARD: A conservation grade board that is inserted behind the artwork to prevent the migration of acid from backing boards into the artwork.

 MOUNTING BOARD: Museum-quality Mount Board: Made from rag pulp, the highest standard available for protecting very valuable works of art on paper or material.
 Conservation quality mount board: offers a very high standard of protection at a lesser price.
 Acid-free mount board: nowadays the minimum requirement for framing items of any value and offered as standard at the Framing Department.